 In 2018, the Port of Gulfport completed the Port of Gulfport Restoration Program (PGRP) which was developed to re-establish a sustainable port facility capable of positioning the Port advantageously within the maritime industry and providing jobs to Mississippi residents.
 As a result of the Restoration Project, the Port of Gulfport entered into a long-term agreement with Ports America, the largest terminal operator and stevedore in the United States.
-Ports America has committed to developing Terminal 4, which was added during the restoration project, as well as purchasing new energy-efficient cargo-handling equipment and a fourth crane.
+Ports America is implementing a \$43 million investment to develop Terminal 4 as well as purchasing new cargo-handling equipment, a fourth crane (expected in August 2026), and enhanced training of local labor.

 In recent years, the Port has experienced a significant increase in privately funded projects outside of the PGRP.
-Many of the Port's tenants have invested private capital to further establish their operations in Gulfport, such as Island View Casino Resort, The Chemours Company, and Ocean Aero.
+Many of the Port's tenants have invested private capital to further establish their operations in Gulfport, such as Ports America, Island View Casino Resort, The Chemours Company, and Ocean Aero.
 Additionally, the Port continues to pursue grant money to support expansion efforts for further development in and around the Port site.